mwaqasbhati/WBImageCropper/README.md

 [![License](https://img.shields.io/cocoapods/l/WBImageCropper.svg?style=flat)](https://cocoapods.org/pods/WBImageCropper)
 [![Platform](https://img.shields.io/cocoapods/p/WBImageCropper.svg?style=flat)](https://cocoapods.org/pods/WBImageCropper)

+WBImageCropper works for all type of input cropping mask and is implemented in Swift.*

+## About

+WBImageCropper will provide you image editing & cropping functionality by just calling a 2 line to code.
+It made things easy that was never before.

+## Background

+I have used many cropping tools but this library provides cropping stuff very user friendly.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.